Macleay Valley Mustangs Rugby League Club

-Macleay Valley Mustangs Rugby League Football Club is an amateur rugby league club in the Group 3 Rugby League competition, based on the Mid North Coast of New South Wales.
+Macleay Valley Mustangs Rugby League Football Club is an amateur rugby league club in the Group 3 Rugby League competition, based on the Mid North Coast of New South Wales, Australia.
 The Mustangs are the main rugby league club based in Kempsey, New South Wales and surrounding areas of Kempsey Shire.

 About

-The Macleay Valley Mustangs are a rugby league club based in Kempsey, New South Wales.
 The club fields Under 18s, League Tag, Reserve Grade & First Grade sides in the Group 3 competition.
 The club is a supportive system for young rugby league players in Kempsey Shire area to further their rugby league careers as adults, and acts as a pathway to higher level competitions as well as a local team for those aspiring to play at just a community level.

 2012

 Macleay Valley Mustangs won the 2012 Group 2 Premiership over Nambucca Heads Roosters in the Grand Final 36–12.

 2013

 Macleay Valley Rugby League Club was expelled from the remainder of the 2013 Group 2 competition.
 An "independent panel" convened by Country Rugby League made the decision after considering a motion that the Mustangs had brought rugby league into disrepute.
 This came after events at Geoff King Motors Oval in 2013 where a match involving Coffs Harbour Comets was abandoned following a wild melee in the 61st minute.

 Group 2's chief administrator Jim Anderson said Macleay Valley's lower grades sides would not take part in the semi-finals series of 2013 due to the incidents.